xiaonanln/goworld/README.md

 The dispatcher is responsible for redirecting packets among games and between games and gates.

 The game processes are **hot-swappable**.
-We can swap a game by sending SIGUSR1 to the process and restart the process with **-restore** parameter to bring game back to work but with the latest executable image.
+We can swap a game by sending `SIGHUP` to the process and restart the process with **-restore** parameter to bring game back to work but with the latest executable image.
 This feature enables updating server-side logic or fixing server bugs transparently without significant interference of online players.